sandienunez/sandienunez.github.io/_posts/2020-09-18-tasky_ruby_on_rails_portfolio_project.markdown

 Next, the router makes this path `http://localhost:3000/tasks/1` which makes it much easier to read your code.

 The routes for your Rails app are always located in the config/routes.rb file.
 I learned that the `Rails.application.routes.draw do ... end` block found in this file cannot be deleted as it is necessary to form the scope for the router DSL.
-In my application, I utlized **Resource routing** which helps you establish your routes for the  `index, show, new, edit, create, update and destroy` actions in one line of code as opposed to seperate routes.
+In my application, I utilized **Resource routing** which helps you establish your routes for the  `index, show, new, edit, create, update and destroy` actions in one line of code as opposed to seperate routes.
 My Resource routes can be seen below:

 ```
 Rails.application.routes.draw do